Fiscal Management

 Legal Reference (Code of Iowa): §§ 279.8; 279.42; 565.6

-The board supports economic development in Iowa.
-Purchases should take into account Iowa goods and services from locally-owned businesses located within the Corridor, or from an Iowa based company which offers these goods or services, if the cost and other considerations meet the required specifications.
-However, when spending federal Child Nutrition Funds, geographical preference is allowed only for unprocessed, agricultural food items as part of response evaluation.
+The board supports economic development in Iowa, particularly in the school district community.
+As permitted by law, purchasing preference will be given to Iowa goods and services from locally-owned businesses located within the school district or Iowa based companies if the cost and other considerations are relatively equal and meet the required specifications.
+However, when spending federal Child Nutrition Funds, geographical preference is allowed only for unprocessed agricultural food items as part of response evaluation.
+Other statutory purchasing preferences will be applied as provided by law, including goals and reporting with regard to procurement from certified targeted small businesses, minority-owned businesses, and female-owned businesses.

 The district shall comply with all federal and state laws and regulations required for procurement, including the selection and evaluation of contractors.
-The superintendent [or designee] is responsible for developing the administrative process to implement this policy, including but not limited to, procedures related to suspension and debarment for transactions subject to those requirements.
+The superintendent [or designee] is responsible for developing an administrative process to implement this policy including, but not limited to, procedures related to suspension and debarment for transactions subject to those requirements.

 Adopted: 6/70